choptastic/qdate/README.markdown

      7=Sunday).
    + `beginning_week(DayOfWeek, Date)` - Calculates the beginning of the week based on the provided `DayOfWeek`.
-Valid values for DayOfWeek are the integers 1-7 or the atom verions of the days of the week.
+Valid values for DayOfWeek are the integers 1-7 or the atom versions of the days of the week.
 Specifically:

      * Monday: `1 | monday | mon`
      * Tuesday: `2 | tuesday | tue`